How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 Rotating every 3–6 months prevents uneven wear.

-Some mattresses cannot be flipped, so check manufacturer instructions.
+Some mattresses cannot be flipped, so check the manufacturer’s instructions.

 Rotation extends mattress lifespan significantly.